 Mac OS X firewall vs. DHCP I’ve been having some issues with Mac OS X not being able to configure itself with DHCP.
 It looks like the firewall was blocking DHCP responses.
 Quick solution was to turn off the firewall.
 Longer-term solution may be that I need to reinstall configd and mDNSResponder from the latest Mac OS X update, so that they are signed correctly, so that the firewall trusts them again.

 Looking for a contractor for Professional Services I work in the Professional Services team at Message Systems, where I have fun designing and developing custom integrations of our e-mail software platform to fulfil the needs and requirements of various clients.
-We’re looking for someone for a six-month contract in the Bristol area: From the full job specification: The Message Systems engineering team is looking for a highly motivated Professional Services Engineer to help build custom solutions on top of our best-of-breed messaging platform.
+We’re looking for someone for a six-month contract in the Bristol area: From the full job specification: The projects range from carrier-class deployments to support millions of messages per day to mass-market enterprise appliances used by Fortune 500 companies.

 Macbook Pro overheating It appears reinstalling Mac OS X Leopard has done something to the default fan settings on my work MBP.
 I’ve had problems today with the GPU overheating (triggered by several minutes of Spotlight indexing things).
 I’ve installed smcFanControl2 and cranked the default fan speed up to 3,000 rpm.
 This seems to be keeping the GPU temperature under control.